jhollist/nerrs_r/lessons/06_basic_stats_nerrs.md

 ---

 # Introduction
 This lesson will cover calculating basic statistics with R, conducting statistical tests, and building simple linear models.
-We will use the 2007 NLA data for the examples.
+We will use the NE NERRS data for the examples.

 ## Get Data
-First step in any project will be getting the data read into R.  For this lesson we are using the 2007 National Lakes Assessment data, which ,luckily, we already have locally.
-From our `nla_analysis.R` script we can re-run a bunch of that code.
+First step in any project will be getting the data read into R.  For this lesson we are using the NE NERRS data that we have been using all along, which ,luckily, we already have locally.
+From our `nerrs_analysis.R` script we can re-run a bunch of that code.
 I've copied over the important bits here.
-Alternatively, you can just open up your `nla_analysis.R` and run everything in there.
+Alternatively, you can just open up your `nerrs_analysis.R` and run everything in there.

 ```r